|Visual Aid: The Human Amygdala (red area)|

 That is a fundamental difference between the cultural Amygdala and the physical Amygdala, the former is more temporary while the latter is more permanent.

 For example, let's hone in on that by recognizing for the moment that a person raised in Mississippi on a small farm, then living there through adulthood, will have a different social awareness and cultural Amygdala when compared to a person who is raised and lives their life in the art district of Paris, France.

 The more temporary nature of the cultural Amygdala could be envisioned by imagining that the two individuals, one from Paris and one from Mississippi, were relocated in their teens, the person in Paris relocated to a small farm in Mississippi, and the person in Mississippi relocated to the art district in Paris.

 The cultural Amygdala hypothesis would predict, upon relocation, a change over time in the cultural Amydala of both individuals as a result of being placed into very different cultures from the one they experienced through their teen years:

 Thought is physical.
 Learning requires a physical brain change: Receptors for neurotransmitters change at the synapses, which changes neural circuitry.
 Since thinking is the activation of such circuitry, somewhat different thinking requires a somewhat different brain.
 Brains change as you use them-even unconsciously.
 It's as if your car changed as you drove it, say from a stick shift gradually to an automatic.(The Toxic Bridge To Everywhere, quoting Dr. Lakoff).
 Nevertheless, the cultural Amygdala hypothesis would also predict that the physical Amygdala, by comparison, would experience little to no change.

-An example of the more temporary nature of those circuits in the cultural Amygdala is represented by the following dynamics:
+An additional example of the more temporary nature of the circuits in the cultural Amygdala is illustrated by the following dynamics: